tommylehmann/trivy-operator-dashboard/docs/install-doc.md

 ### Kubernetes RBAC

 In the Kubernetes cluster, there are some other ways of combining RBAC rights.
-For instance, instead of cluster roles, simple namespaced roles can be created.
+For instance, instead of cluster role, simple namespaced roles can be created.
 This is a more restricted way of running the app and is pertinent to "multi-tenant clusters" (where same cluster is shared by distinct groups).
 Also, they are not in the scope of this document.

 ### Logging - Serilog